Dilyannn/nextjs-training-app/README.md

 ## 📖 About The Project

-This project is a training application designed to explore and implement robust authentication flows in a modern Next.js environment.
-It features a complete user registration and login system, utilizing server actions for secure data handling and session-based authentication.
+This project is a training application designed to explore and implement robust authentication flows and data management in a modern Next.js environment.
+It features a complete user registration and login system, alongside a management dashboard for training exercises.

-Users can create an account, log in securely, and access protected routes (like the training dashboard) where they can view available training sessions.
+Users can create an account, log in securely, and access protected routes where they can view, search, and manage training sessions through a full CRUD (Create, Read, Update, Delete) interface.

 ## ✨ Key Features

 - **🔐 Secure Authentication:** Full signup and login flows with password hashing (using Node's native `crypto` module).
 - **🍪 Session Management:** Persistent user sessions managed via cookies using [Lucia Auth](https://lucia-auth.com/).
 - **⚡ Server Actions:** Leveraging Next.js Server Actions for seamless, JavaScript-free form submissions and secure server-side logic.
+- **🛠️ Exercise Management (CRUD):** Complete system to create, read, update, and delete training exercises.
+- **🔍 Advanced Search:** Functional search feature to find exercises by title or description using optimized SQL queries.
+- **♻️ On-Demand Revalidation:** Using `revalidatePath` to ensure data consistency across different views after mutations.
 - **🗄️ Local Database:** Integrated `better-sqlite3` for lightweight, fast, and reliable local data storage.
 - **🛡️ Protected Routes:** Middleware/Server-side checks to ensure only authenticated users can access specific pages.